a-latyshev/convex-plasticity/assembling_strategies/README.md

 $$ \int_\Omega g \cdot uv dx, \quad \forall \underline{v} \in V, $$

 where $\ \underline{u} $ is a trial function, $\ \underline{v} $ is a test function and the function $\ g $ is an expression.
 For this moment we must use `fem.Function` class to implement this variational form.
-Knowing the exact UFLx expression of $\ g $ we can calculate its values on every element using the interpolation procedure of `fem.Expression` class.
+Knowing the exact UFL expression of $\ g $ we can calculate its values on every element using the interpolation procedure of `fem.Expression` class.
 So we save all values of $\ g $ in one global vector.
 The goal is to have a possibility to calculate $\ g $ expression, no matter how difficult it is, in every element node (for instance, in every gauss point, if we define $\ g $ on a quadrature element) during the assembling procedure.

 We introduce a new entity named as `CustomFunction` (or `CustomExpression`).
 It
 1. inherits `fem.Function`